The Golden Calf

 Being Sorry Won’t Do It

-I remember playing a soccer match while at college.
-At a critical moment in the game, the other team made a breakthrough on goal.
-I was one of the last defenders, and in a desperate lunge, I managed to clear the ball from the goal line and save the day.
+Once while I was playing a soccer match in college, the other team made a breakthrough on goal, and I was the last defender.
+In a desperate lunge, I managed to clear the ball from the goal line.

 Unfortunately, the ball sailed toward the college president’s study and smashed his window.
 The president was remarkably kind about it—but he did require that I replace the window and clean up the mess.
 That was what it took to make it right.

-The first thing to grasp about an atonement is that what is required to make things right is always determined by the injured party.
+The first thing to grasp about an atonement is that its requirements are always determined by the injured party.
 Standing there in my muddy shorts beside the broken window, I didn’t feel I had a lot of bargaining power!
 “I’m very sorry,” I said.
 That was good, but it wasn’t good enough.
 Damage had been done, and it had to be repaired.
 I wanted to say, “I won’t do it again,” but that wouldn’t have helped much either.

 “Here is what you need to do,” the president said.
 “Clean up the mess and replace the window.”
 That was the atonement, the price that had to be paid to make things right.
 What will it take to right our wrongs against God?

 Some people think it all boils down to being sorry.
 They feel that if we are truly repentant and genuinely try to change, things will be right with God.
-But being sorry won’t do it.
+But being sorry isn’t enough.
 Nearly two million people repented, and there was still a problem.
 Being sorry for what we have done will not remove the guilt of our sin.
 We need an atonement.

 A Great Leader Can’t Do It